j-chiesa/dataexpert-analytics-engineering-bootcamp/lectures/lecture_snowflake_day_1.md

-# 🧪 Snowpark & Snowflake vs Iceberg — Lecture Summary
+# ❄️ Snowflake - Day 1

 > This lecture explains **when and why to use Snowpark**, compares **Snowflake vs Iceberg** for data storage, and provides best practices on **clustering** and **cost management** in Snowflake.